ehignite/ehignite/README.md

 - 👋 Hi, I’m @ehignite
 - 👀 I’m interested in ... a career
 - 🌱 I’m currently learning ...
-Google Cloud
+Cybersecurity
 - 💞️ I’m looking to collaborate on ...
 SEO
 - 📫 How to reach me ...